-Alpena Community College (ACC) offers two program options in nursing; both approved by the Michigan Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta GA 30326, 404.975.5000).
+Alpena Community College (ACC) offers two program options in nursing: Practical Nursing Certificate Program (PN) and the Associate Degree Nursing Program (ADN); both are approved by the Michigan Board of Nursing.
+The Practical Nurse Certificate and Associate Degree Nursing programs at Alpena Community College at the Alpena and Oscoda campus located in Alpena and Oscoda, Michigan respectively are accredited by the Accreditation Commission for Education in Nursing(ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta GA 30326 (404.975.5000).
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Practical Nurse Certificate and Associate Degree nursing programs is initial accreditation.

 During the Pre-Nursing curriculum the student will complete 19.5 credits of course work including Microbiology (BIO 140 + lab), Human Anatomy (BIO 201 + lab), Human Physiology (BIO 203 + lab), General Chemistry (CEM 111 + lab), English Composition I (ENG 111) and Dosage Calculations (NUR 133).

-The Practical Nursing Certificate Program (PN) is full-time and includes two semesters with 24 students admitted each fall and spring semester to the Alpena campus and 9 students admitted each fall and spring semester at the Oscoda campus.
-The Associate Degree Nursing Program (ADN) is offered both full-time and part-time and includes the LPN curriculum and LPN Pre-Nursing curriculum, plus two additional semesters of nursing courses for full-time students and three additional semesters of nursing courses for part-time students.
-Twenty-four students are admitted to the ADN program each fall and spring semester.
+The Practical Nursing Certificate Program (PN) is full-time and includes two semesters with 24 students admitted each fall and spring semester to the Alpena campus and 8 students admitted each fall and spring semester at the Oscoda campus.
+The Associate Degree Nursing Program (ADN) is a full-time program and includes the PN curriculum and PN Pre-Nursing curriculum, plus two additional semesters of nursing courses for full-time students.
+Twenty-four students are admitted to the ADN program each fall and spring semester on Alpena Campus and 10 students on Oscoda campus.
 In addition to lecture and laboratory, clinical practice is required.
 Students must meet requirements as designated by the department, College, and clinical facilities.
 Applicants should be aware that the Michigan Board of Nursing may deny a license to any applicant who has been convicted of a felony or certain misdemeanor charges or is addicted to drugs or alcohol.
 ACC is not responsible if an applicant is denied licensure after completion of the nursing program.
 If the felony is such that the student would not be able to attend clinical rotations at any of our sites, admission to the program would be denied.
 Students entering either program must be 18 years of age prior to the start of their first clinical rotation and have a high school diploma, or General Education Degree (GED), or be enrolled in an Early College Program.

 The nursing curriculum is designed to promote career mobility and to offer qualified students alternative educational tracks according to their career goals.
 Two entry and two exit points are available to nursing students.
 Graduates are prepared to write the National Council Licensure Examination (NCLEX) and to assume nursing staff positions in health care delivery systems.
 Graduates can also articulate into a Bachelor of Science in Nursing (BSN) completion program at a four-year institution in Michigan or other states.
-Affiliations have been established with UM-Flint, Chamberlain University, Davenport University, and Oakland University.
+Affiliations have been established with UM-Flint, Chamberlain University, Eastern Michigan University, Davenport University, and Oakland University.